 Establishment of human embryonic stem cell lines using re-constructed human embryos derived from polyspermic eggs

-Summary of benefit to California Obtaining human embryonic stem cell lines is the prerequisite for developing therapeutic approaches.
-The proposed research is to use the eggs with two sperm inside that are routinely discarded in the in vitro fertilization laboratory.
+Obtaining human embryonic stem cell lines is the prerequisite for developing therapeutic approaches.
+The proposed research is to use the eggs fertilized in vitro by two sperm .
+These eggs are routinely discarded in the in vitro fertilization laboratories.
 There is evidence that these eggs could develop normally after removing the extra sperm.
-It is a valuable resource to generate human embryonic stem cell lines without ethical concern of using human embryos.
+These eggs are a valuable resource to generate human embryonic stem cell lines without the usual ethical concern of using normal human embryos.

 Although there is a recent accomplishment of reprogramming adult cells into pluripotent stem cells by transfecting them with four genes, their pluripotency and safety have not been proven and many researchers have concerns in this regard.
 Future progress in using human embryonic stem cell lines for transplantation into humans will require many lines so that cells can be HLA matched to recipients.
 The large amount of diversity in our region also makes the clinical applications more feasible.
 Therefore, the proposed project has a great potential of generating many new embryonic stem cell lines for clinical therapeutic applications.